When The Bullet Hits the Bone: A Story of Survival

 Survivor is more than a reality game show where people get voted off the island.
 I am a survivor of multiple, complex and cumulative traumas.
 I have survived traumas starting from early childhood and continuing into adulthood.
 I have lived 7-decades with these events mostly in secret — revealing only bits and pieces here and there — but mostly protective of the shame that envelops all of it.
 Shame that has woven it’s way throughout my life almost since birth.
 A recurring theme that tears into one’s core creating feelings of unworthiness.

-It took a great deal of courage to rip off my mask and reveal all the sordid details of my miss-spent youth and the repercussions.
+It took a great deal of courage to reveal all the sordid details of my miss-spent youth and the repercussions.
 Some of my traumas like an unloving mother or sexual assault, many can relate to.
 Others are unique to me, obscure and even bizarre.
-I include them not for the shock value but as part of my continued healing.
+I include them not for the shock value, or sympathy, but as part of my continued healing.
 I do so in the tradition of women — and men — since Barbara Bush who have revealed their dirty little secrets to free themselves and to help others.
 Since then many celebrities have revealed struggles with drug addiction, and more recently mental illness, all with the hope that breaking the barriers of secrecy will help free others.

 Being private and self-protective of certain aspects of our lives and not over-sharing is not lying.
 But it is a challenge for someone like me who hates secrets and lies and who values and prides myself in being honest, open and truthful .